-7 Re ad the following.

-J ackies' mother worked hard to raise her children, but ackie joined a gang and was always in trouble, until he started playing baseball.
+Jackies' mother worked hard to raise her children, but Jackie joined a gang and was always in trouble, until he started playing baseball.

-WI hich change should be made to the underlined part?

-A Jackie's
+- A Jackie's

-B Jackies
+- B Jackies

-© Jackies's
+- © Jackies's

-8 Re ad the following.

-У n 1949, he was named Rookie of the year , and two ears later he was voted the National League's Most aluable Player, the first black player so honored.
+In 1949, he was named Rookie of the year, and two years later he was voted the National League's Most Valuable Player, the first black player so honored.

-Which change should be made to the underlined part?

-A Rookie of the Year
+- Rookie of the Year

-B rookie of the year
+- ® rookie of the year

-© Rookie of The Year
+- © Rookie of The Year